kamranahmedse/developer-roadmap/src/data/roadmaps/rust/content/ring@w8nxQDxmfoUHkFV66TKiq.md

 # ring

-`Ring` is a popular cryptography library in Rust providing a safe, fast and easy-to-use platform for handling a broad range of cryptographic operations.
-The library supports a variety of cryptographic primitives, including RSA, AES, SHA, and many others. `Ring` is focused on the implementation of TLS protocol and cryptographic algorithm fundamentals, hence it doesn't include functionalities like parsing or serialization.
-This library excels in eliminating many common pitfalls of crypto usage by asserting on compile-time and runtime checks.
-One key feature is its limitation to safe, reviewed cryptographic algorithms, which enables it to help prevent accidental usage of insecure ones.
+`ring` is a safe, fast cryptography library for Rust focused on TLS and core cryptographic primitives.
+It includes RSA, AES, SHA, and other algorithms with compile-time and runtime safety checks.
+Restricts usage to safe, reviewed algorithms to prevent common cryptographic pitfalls and insecure implementations.

 Visit the following resources to learn more: